Allied Educator (Teaching and Learning)

 - School Holiday Scheme (similar to teaching staff)

 - Medical leave - 14 days sick leave (if no hospitalisation) and up to 60 days sick leave (with hospitalisation)

 - Subsidised medical and dental benefits

 - Use of Government Holiday Bungalows

 - Group Insurance Scheme at low premium

-Application is currently closed.
+The application for the AED(T&L) position is currently closed.
 You may leave your details here and we will inform you when the position is open for recruitment.